 Signs of Too Little Worry

-It is also not uncommon for people with COPD who are depressed or feeling overwhelmed by the stress in their lives to want to "take a break" from being sick.
-At these times they may find themselves not paying enough attention to the illness, or on some level denying that they even have the health problem.
+It is also not uncommon for people with COPD to want to "take a break" from being sick.
+At these times they may find themselves not paying enough attention to the illness, or on some level denying that they even have a health problem.
 They may notice some of the following:

 I frequently overextend myself and pay for it with worse symptoms the next day or two.

 I try to use as little medication as possible, and as little oxygen as possible, even when my doctor wants me to use more.

 Sometimes I pretend I don't have COPD, even in situations when I know it might be important to let others know.

 When I'm feeling "hassled" by my COPD, I drink more alcohol than I should because it lets me forget about the COPD.

 An "Ideal" Level of Worry

 There actually is an "ideal level of worry."
 At this ideal state, you understand that you have a chronic and challenging illness.
 You know there are things you can do that will help and hurt your experience with the illness.
 Over the long course of COPD you will likely go through periods of time when you worry "too much" and other times when perhaps you should give your illness more consideration.
 These fluctuations are absolutely normal.
 It is important to find the "just right" amount of worry that can help you keep your life and your illness more in balance.